MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-quotes-sales.md

 Quotes can be created or deleted from this list page or detail pages.

  > [!NOTE]
- > Quotes that have Projects, Tasks, Estimates, Journals and/or Actuals associated with them cannot be deleted.
-Also once a quote is closed as Won or Lost, it can no longer be deleted or modified.
+ > Quotes that have projects, tasks, estimates, journals and/or actuals associated with them cannot be deleted.
+Also, when a quote is closed as Won or Lost, it can no longer be deleted or modified.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]